 The first to stand up against slavery

-Anti-Slavery was the first organisation to campaign against slavery in modern-day Britain.
+Anti-Slavery International was the first organisation to campaign against slavery in modern-day Britain.
 We lobbied for basic legislation to tackle slavery and to protect those enslaved, as well as raising awareness on forms of slavery among both the public and authorities.

 Our early successes included a successful campaign to convince the UK Government to ratify the Council of Europe Convention on Action against Trafficking in Human Beings, in 2009; our campaign in 2010 with human rights group Liberty led to the UK parliament making forced labour a criminal offence; and convincing the UK government to opt in to the European Union Trafficking Directive, a key move that lay down foundations for today’s anti-slavery policies.